AlexEMG/DLC-Cajal-Course/content/installation.md

 For the steps that require a GPU, you will use DeepLabCut on Google Colab.

-**If you have an Apple M1/M2 GPU**, follow the two steps above, but make sure to install Python with miniconda3.
-If you have anaconda instead, have a look at <a href="https://deeplabcut.github.io/DeepLabCut/docs/recipes/installTips.html#deeplabcut-macos-m1-and-m2-chip-installation-environment-instructions" target="_blank">this MacOS-specific guidance</a>!
+**If you have an Apple M1/M2 GPU**, have a look at <a href="https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/installation.md#install-anaconda-or-use-miniconda3-ideal-for-macos-users" target="_blank">this MacOS-specific guidance</a>!

 **If you have an NVIDIA GPU** and wish to engage it, your order of business will be slightly more involved.
 What you do depends on whether your machine has other versions of CUDA/TensorFlow installed - see <a href="https://deeplabcut.github.io/DeepLabCut/docs/installation.html#system-wide-considerations" target="_blank">this note on system-wide installation</a>.